 By Megan McArdle

-Megan McArdle is a Bloomberg View columnist.
+Editor’s note: Megan McArdle is a Bloomberg View columnist.
 She wrote for the Daily Beast, Newsweek, the Atlantic and the Economist and founded the blog Asymmetrical Information.
-This column does not necessarily reflect the opinion of the editorial board or Bloomberg LP and its owners.
+This column does not necessarily reflect the opinion of Capitol Report or Bloomberg LP.